Nastyflav/GrandPapyBot_heroku_vers/README.md

 # What does GrandPy Bot really do ?
 ----------------
-Once you arrive on the [GrandPy Bot web page](https://world.openfoodfacts.org/) :\
+Once you arrive on the [GrandPy Bot web page](https://gp-bot-app.herokuapp.com/ :\
 	- you can chat with GrandPy Bot (careful, he has bad temper) \
 	- you can ask him to find a location and its historical background \
 	- a map will be displayed each time you request a location

 GrandPy Bot is hosted by [Heroku](https://www.heroku.com/), and for now is only available in french language.

-# How to install and launch :
+# For developpers, how to install and work on the app :
 --------------
 Clone with https : https://github.com/Nastyflav/GrandPapyBot_OC.git \
 or clone with SSH : git@github.com:Nastyflav/GrandPapyBot_OC.git \